-Serbia: Failed gas market unbundling raises another warning from Energy Community25.
-April 2014. / News Serbia Energy
+Serbia: Failed gas market unbundling raises another warning from Energy Community, News Serbia Energy

 Energy Community repeated its critics and violation notice warning to Ministry of Energy on the subject of failed unbundling in natural gas market.
 EC is frustrated with Serbia Ministry of Energy lack of adequate response on this topic.
 Serbia has special relations with Russian Gazprom and that may be the reason for disturbances in relations with EU.